DavidKilty/ProjectSubmission3/README.md

 ### Bugs deteced

 - PEP8 informed of many indentation errors, most of which were resolved.
-- Í previoulsy tried to add command which I had forgotten to define, therefor sending back an error.
+- I previoulsy tried to add command which I had forgotten to define, therefor sending back an error.

 ### Bugs resolved

 - Fixed indent errors with PEP8
 - Made sure I had all required "def"

-### Bugs not resolveds
+### Bugs not resolved

-- PEP8 stated code had too many character on some lines, but does not interfere with ocverall product
+- PEP8 stated code had too many character on some lines, but does not interfere with overall product.

 ## Deployment

 1. Go to Heroku dash board
 2. Click on 'Create a new Heroku app'
-3. Set the buildbacks to Python and NodeJS in that order
+3. Set the build packs to Python and NodeJS in that order
 4. Link you GitHub repo to Heroku app
 5. Click on Deploy!